 National Environmental Standard Details on which rules are more lenient or stringent than the NES Resource Management (National Environmental Standards for Air Quality) Regulations 2004 (NES-AQ) A rule in this Plan prevails over a standard in the NES-AQ if it is more stringent than a standard.
 Resource Management (National Environmental Standards for Electricity Transmission Activities) Regulations 2009 (NES-ETA) No rules in this Plan prevail over a standard in the NES-ETA.
 Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017 (NES-PF) A rule in this Plan prevails over a standard in the NES-PF if it is more stringent than a standard in limited circumstances.
-In this Plan the rules that are more stringent are: Rules regulating 'afforestation' in the Poutō Forestry Restriction Area (Rule E.3.2.2), and Rules regulating 'afforestation' within 20m of outstanding Poutō Lakes (Rule E.3.2.3).
+In this Plan the rules that are more stringent are: Rules regulating 'afforestation' in the Poutō Forestry Restriction Area (E.3.2.2 New plantation forestry in the Poutō Forestry Restriction Area - restricted discretionary activity), and Rules regulating 'afforestation' within 20 metres of outstanding Poutō Lakes (E.3.2.3 New plantation forestry within 20 metres of outstanding Poutō Lakes - restricted discretionary activity).
 Resource Management (National Environmental Standards for Sources of Human Drinking Water) Regulations 2007 (NES-SHDW) A rule in this Plan prevails over a standard in the NES-SHDW if it is more stringent than a standard.
-Resource Management (National Environmental A rule in this Plan prevails over a standard in the